Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: The Preliminary Estimates

 \subsection{Sobolev Embedding}

-Using the upper and lower bounds of the volume form, Sobolev embedding theorems in our setting follows from standard Sobolev embedding theorems (see \cite{LR}):. \begin{proposition} There exists $\epsilon_0=\epsilon_0(\Delta_0)$ such that as long as $\epsilon\leq \epsilon_0$, we have
+Using the estimates for the metric $\gamma$ in Proposition \ref{gamma}, Sobolev embedding theorems in our setting follows from the standard Sobolev embedding theorems (see \cite{LR}): \begin{proposition} There exists $\epsilon_0=\epsilon_0(\Delta_0)$ such that as long as $\epsilon\leq \epsilon_0$, we have

 \end{proposition} Similarly, we can also prove the Sobolev embedding theorem for the $L^\infty$ norm: \begin{proposition} There exists $\epsilon_0=\epsilon_0(\Delta_0)$ such that as long as $\epsilon\leq \epsilon_0$, we have